AI Cellular Automaton Lab - Conway's Game of Life Classic cellular automaton simulation! Click or d

 }

-Creates a canvas that fills the entire browser window, allowing the Game of Life to use all available space
+Creates a canvas that fills the entire browser window, so the grid uses all available space.

 initGrid()